kelly-keating/a-place-to-store-edits/README.md

 // to be completed file found [here](https://github.com/dev-academy-programme/foundations/blob/master/resources/feedback.md)?

 // When do we introduce Zoom?
 Pre-prep? (as it is used during orientation)

+// Image - [here](https://github.com/dev-academy-programme/foundations/blob/kelly-wk1-review/sprint-1/git-remote-sync-fork-challenge.md#add-a-new-remote) - references our originating repo (that they don't have access to) rather than dev-academy-foundations repo